-Weary of the complications that conventional treatment might bring, and with D’Agostino’s and Attia’s advice in mind, I asked my doctors if we could try to heal my body with a metabolic therapy first–and they agreed.
+Weary of the complications that conventional treatment might bring, and with D’Agostino’s and Attia’s advice in mind, I asked my doctors if we could try to heal my body with a metabolic therapy first.

 For the next three months, I followed a strict ketogenic diet combined with intermittent fasting (usually eating only once a day) and did three 5-day water fasts (one every month).

 Three months later, my second biopsy came back with the best possible results.
 The precancerous cells had regressed from CIN III to CIN I, and I was in the clear.